kmarkindev/kmarkindev/README.md

 📫 How to reach me: kirya7788@list.ru

-Almost all of my repos have preview of the result and compiled binaries ready to download, so you can check them right now.
+All of my public repos have preview of the result and compiled binaries ready to download, so you can check them right now.

 ### Skills 🧠
   - C++ and STL, C#